aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/compatibilityoptions/optimizefor/_index.md

 ---
+title: Aspose::Words::Settings::CompatibilityOptions::OptimizeFor method
-title: OptimizeFor
+linktitle: OptimizeFor
 second_title: Aspose.Words for C++ API Reference
-description: Allows to optimize the document contents as well as default Aspose.Words behavior to a particular versions of MS Word.
+description: 'Aspose::Words::Settings::CompatibilityOptions::OptimizeFor method.
+Allows to optimize the document contents as well as default Aspose.Words behavior to a particular versions of MS Word.
 Use this method to prevent MS Word from displaying "Compatibility mode" ribbon upon document loading.
-(Note that you may also need to set the Compliance property to Iso29500_2008_Transitional or higher.)
+(Note that you may also need to set the Compliance property to Iso29500_2008_Transitional or higher.) in C++.'
 type: docs
-weight: 963
+weight: 75000
 url: /cpp/aspose.words.settings/compatibilityoptions/optimizefor/
 ---
 ## CompatibilityOptions::OptimizeFor method